phplego/ExecutableGraphNetworks/README.md

 ## 3. Learning Methodology

 Since the architecture relies on discrete branching (non-differentiable `IF/ELSE` logic) and integer arithmetic, standard Backpropagation is not directly applicable.
-EGN utilizes a hybrid optimization strategy:
+EGN utilizes a multi-stage optimization strategy:

-* **Structural Evolution (Topology Search):**
+* **Structural Evolution (Exploratory Overgrowth):**
-    Uses Genetic Algorithms or stochastic search to determine the graph structure.
-This involves mutating `next_true` / `next_false` pointers to rewire the network, allowing the dynamic discovery of complex control flows like loops and subroutines.
+    During the initial training phase, the graph is allowed to expand dynamically, creating redundant nodes and branches.
+This "overgrowth" maximizes the search space, preventing the model from getting stuck in local minima while searching for complex logic patterns.

 * **Discrete Parameter Optimization:**
-    Algorithms designed for non-convex, discrete spaces (e.g., Evolutionary Strategies or Simulated Annealing) are used to tune the integer weights and thresholds ($w_a, w_b, T$).
+    Algorithms designed for non-convex spaces (e.g., Evolutionary Strategies) are used to fine-tune the integer weights and thresholds ($w_a, w_b, T$) within the active nodes.

-* **Program Synthesis Paradigm:**
-    Particularly for reasoning tasks, the training process is akin to "writing code."
-The system induces algorithms by searching for the most concise logic graph that satisfies the input-output examples, performing Inductive Logic Programming on the fly.
+* **Graph Pruning & Collapsing (Final Optimization):**
+    Once the logical solution is found, a separate optimization pass is applied to "collapse" the graph.
+This step involves:
+    1.  **Dead Code Elimination:** Removing nodes that are never reached by valid inputs.
+    2.  **Branch Merging:** Identifying and combining duplicate sub-trees (common subexpression elimination).
+    3.  **Logic Simplification:** Converting complex chains of weak classifiers into fewer, stronger nodes.